Led-adel-pilot/CogniGuide/README.md

     * Spaced repetition with FSRS‑6 (Supabase‑backed): The dashboard has a "Spaced repetition" button that shows only decks with cards due now.
 Clicking a deck opens a due‑only session in the flashcards modal with grading buttons (Again/Hard/Good/Easy).
 A deck‑level Exam date in the modal header constrains future dues to not overshoot that day.
 Scheduling uses TS‑FSRS (FSRS‑6) with recency‑weighted adaptation.
 Per‑card schedule state (difficulty, stability, reps, lapses, last_review, due, etc.) and the deck Exam date are persisted in Supabase (`flashcards_schedule`) keyed by `(user_id, deck_id)` so due status syncs across devices; localStorage is used as a fallback when not authenticated.
     * Performance: Spaced repetition data is now prefetched on dashboard load via a single bulk query to `flashcards_schedule`, normalized to the current deck size, and stored in an in‑memory cache mirrored to `localStorage`.
 The "Spaced repetition" button uses this prefetched data so the due list appears instantly; a cache‑only recompute path ensures it’s snappy even when offline.
 After generating new flashcards or when history refreshes, the prefetch runs again to keep dues up‑to‑date.
     * UI polish: Gradient progress bar indicates session position, the Show/Hide Answer control is a vibrant gradient pill, and rating buttons are color‑coded (red/amber/sky/emerald).
 Internal FSRS metrics like stability are hidden for a cleaner interface.
 *   `components/AuthModal.tsx`: A modal for authentication that supports email magic-link sign-in and Google OAuth.
-Triggered after the first free generation on the landing page or via header "Sign in".
+Triggered when users attempt to generate content without signing in on the landing page or via header "Sign in".
 On success, redirects to the dashboard.

 ### Design System & UI Preferences